Çatalhöyük: Economy

+Organization

 Çatalhöyük has strong evidence of an egalitarian society, as no houses with distinctive features (belonging to royalty or religious hierarchy for example) have been found so far.
 The most recent investigations also reveal little social distinction based on gender, with men and women receiving equivalent nutrition and seeming to have equal social status, as typically found in Paleolithic cultures.
 Children observed domestic areas.
-They learned how to perform rituals and how to build or repair houses by watching the adults make statues, beads, and other objects.

-Çatalhöyük's spatial layout may be due to the close kin relations exhibited amongst the people.
+They learned how to perform rituals and how to build or repair houses by watching the adults make statues, beads, and other objects. Çatalhöyük's spatial layout may be due to the close kin relations exhibited amongst the people.
 It can be seen, in the layout, that the people were "divided into two groups who lived on opposite sides of the town, separated by a gully."
 Furthermore, because no nearby towns were found from which marriage partners could be drawn, "this spatial separation must have marked two intermarrying kinship groups."
 This would help explain how a settlement so early on would become so large.

+Pottery and obsidian tools appear to have been major industries; obsidian tools were probably both used and also traded for items such as Mediterranean sea shells and flint from Syria.
+Noting the lack of hierarchy and economic inequality, historian and anti-capitalist author Murray Bookchin has argued that Çatalhöyük was an early example of anarcho-communism.
+Conversely, a 2014 paper argues that the picture of Çatalhöyük is more complex and that while there seemed to have been an egalitarian distribution of cooking tools and some stone tools, unbroken quern-stones and storage units were more unevenly distributed.
+Private possessions existed but shared tools also existed.
+It was also suggested that Çatalhöyük was becoming less egalitarian, with greater inter-generational wealth transmission.